Skip to content

 Unscheduled

-• Volume-count mismatch — title shows multiple volumes when user owns only 1 (#300) — silent data corruption, pending triage; potential v1.7.1 candidate.
+• Volume-count mismatch — title shows multiple volumes when user owns only 1 (#300) — silent data corruption, pending triage; still open after v1.7.5.

 • Broader per-provider visibility for metadata fetch (#202) — docs slice shipped in v1.5; UX slice is deeper work.